svchinche/CCOMS/README.md

 ==========

 Everyone/Newbies should able to build a project based on Devops technology, When i was moving from Developer to Devops most of the time i was spending in building a infrastructure. for ex.
 I had taken almost 2-3 weeks only for creating kubernetes cluster.
-If the same thing happened with newbies, they might loss there interest in devops field.
+If the same thing happened with newbies, they might lose there interest in devops field.
 Thats why i have created this project where everyone shoud take a checkout and build a project in few meenutes and start exploring devops technologies

 Quote
 -----